Kanubis Clothing Event Featuring Davao Local Bands

 I planned to stay sober last Friday but was confronted by the fact that I couldn’t stay sober and alcohol and good music are meant to make you feel immortal for a day or two.
 Anne Sexton couldn’t even stay sober.
 She talked to me in my sleep telling me I would live forever as long as I write and drink and write and drink.
 But it’s a struggle to be poetic with or without alcohol.

-Last Friday’s gig wasn’t merely about the launching of Kanubis Clothing but it was also about Mindanao bands and musicians, great music, cool prizes given by Tattoo Avenue and Nine Nails and the artistically subtle atmosphere of ZLeaf.
+Last Friday’s gig wasn’t merely about the launching of Kanubis Clothing but it was also about Mindanao bands and musicians, great music, free tattoo session by Tattoo Avenue, free shirts by Nine Nails and the artistic atmosphere of ZLeaf Bar.

-Here are my thoughts (not exactly music reviews) about the gig performances:
+Here are my thoughts about the gig performances:

 JKid (Nhorm Quesada)